lissyduncs/MelissaDuncan_T1A3/README.md

 Allows users to remove a shoe from the data which will delete the shoe and it's mileage stored with it.

+## Variables and Variable Scope

+This shoe mileage tracker uses variables to manage and manipulate data throughout the execution:

+- Local variables like `shoe_name`and `distance` are used within specific functions to store temporary data such as adding s new shoe or assigning mileage to a shoe.    -
+- `choice`gets the users selection to determine which to action to take(e.g., add a run, view mileage).

+## Loops and Conditional Control Structures

+- The main loop prompts the user for input and executes various actions based on the users choices until they choose to exit. (choice 5)

+- The for loop (`view_shoe_mileage()`) repeats through the shoe data to display the mileage for each shoe that is tracked.

+- If-Elif-Else conditional statements are used to make decisions based on user input (`choice`) and handle various operations such as adding runs, viewing mileage, adding new shoes, and deleting shoes.

+## Error Handling

+This shoe mileage tracker implements error handling strategies to manage potential issues and ensure reliable operation:

+- File Not Found Error
+The functions load_data() and load_data_from_json(file_name) use try-except blocks to manage the situation where they can't find the shoe_database.json file.
+If the file isn't found, they set data to an empty dictionary ({}) or list ([]).
+This ensures the program can continue without crashing if the file is missing

 ## Data Persistence

 Data is stored in `shoe_database.json`: